-Why Every Michael Hart Fine Art Print Includes a Certificate of Authenticity
+Why Do Fine Art Photographs Come with a Certificate of Authenticity?

 When you purchase one of my limited edition photographs, you’re acquiring more than a beautiful print.
-You’re acquiring an original work that exists in a carefully controlled, limited edition.
+You’re investing in an original work produced in a carefully controlled, limited edition.
+A Certificate of Authenticity documents exactly what you own and protects that investment for years to come.

 Every limited edition print I produce is accompanied by a personally signed Certificate of Authenticity.